langeeri/trnsys-plc-middleware/README.md

 ## Usage

-Define inputs and outputs inside the Type 1375.
-For more information check Type´s 1375 documentation.
+Define inputs and outputs inside the Type 3157.
+For more information check Type´s 1375 and TRNSYS documentation.
-Configure ModBus servers inside your PLCS
+Configure ModBus servers inside your PLCS.
-Start the server_manager.exe
+Define all your ModBus servers via server manager.
-Define all your servers and registers
+Define all your ModBus registers via server manager.

 ### Initialization